openstack/openstack-manuals/doc/networking-guide/source/config-subnet-pools.rst

 you have already used and what addresses are in your pool.
 Subnet pools can do this.

-Second, subnet pools can manage addresses across tenants.
+Second, subnet pools can manage addresses across projects.
 The addresses are guaranteed not to overlap.
-If the addresses come from an externally routable pool then you know that all of the tenants have addresses which are *routable* and unique.
+If the addresses come from an externally routable pool then you know that all of the projects have addresses which are *routable* and unique.
 This can be useful in the following scenarios.

 #.
 IPv6 since OpenStack Networking has no IPv6 floating IPs.
 #.
-Routing directly to a tenant network from an external network.
+Routing directly to a project network from an external network.

 How they work
 ~~~~~~~~~~~~~